All Episodes

 Immigration reform fizzles as campaign issue for Democrats.

-Just a couple of months ago, just back in in May.
+Just a couple of months ago, just back in May, remember?

-The news media was telling us that Republicans didn't stand a chance unless they rebranded themselves and reached down to the Hispanic community by embracing immigration reform and amnesty.
+The news media was telling us that Republicans didn't stand a chance unless they rebranded themselves and reached out to the Hispanic community by embracing immigration reform and amnesty.

 And if they didn't do that, they may as well not field a candidate in 2016.